 Families with More Than One Child Eligible to Receive a Mobility Benefit

 - The children's rates of limited mobility may be combined to determine a standing loan rate of up to 100% of the vehicle taxes.
-For example, if one child has limited mobility of 35% and the other has limited mobility of 45%, they could receive a loan of 80% of the vehicle taxes.
 In such a case, one of the children receives a full Monthly Mobility Allowance for Vehicle Owners to which s/he is entitled, while the other child (or children) receive an allowance equal to 35% of the full allowance to which s/he would otherwise be entitled.

 - A standing loan is given for only one child.
 In such a case, each of the children would receive the full monthly mobility to which s/he is entitled.